dwyl/learn-flutter/README.md

 }
 ```

-We can create a function that makes the http request and,
+We can create a function that makes the HTTP request and,
-if it is successful, tries to parse the data and create a
+if it is successful,
+tries to parse the data and create a `Todo` object
-`Todo` object or raise an an error if the http request is
+or raise an an error
-unsuccessful.
+if the HTTP request is unsuccessful.

 ```dart
 Future<Todo> fetchTodos() async {